-Give guidelines: Inform the audience how to use resources relating to the session, such as the conference programme or conference website, and when to ask questions, how to offer comments, and other directions.
+Give guidelines: Inform the audience how to use resources relating to the session, such as the conference program or conference website, when to ask questions, how to offer comments and other directions.

 Start promptly: A delay can confuse attendees and throw off the conference’s schedule, therefore start the session on time to avoid this.